PrestaShop/ps_themecusto/README.md

 ## About

-Easily configure and customize your homepage’s theme and main native modules.
+Easily build your homepage: access the main front office modules and quickly configure them.
 This module is only compatible with PrestaShop 1.7 and more.

 ## Multistore compatibility